 Regarding the results of election of deputies to People’s Councils at all levels, reports of 63 provinces and cities nationwide show that 3,908 candidates have been elected for provincial-level People’s Councils.
 For district- and commune-level People’s Councils, these figures are 25,179 and 291,273 deputies, respectively.
 However, there remains a shortage of elected deputies for all three levels.
 Specifically, provincial-level People’s Councils lack eight deputies, district-level People’s Councils, 120, and commune-level People’s Councils, 6,626.

-session held on June 13-15 in Hanoi, the National Assembly Standing Committee gave comments on preparations for the first session of the new legislative body.
+At its 49th session held on June 13-15 in Hanoi, the National Assembly Standing Committee gave comments on preparations for the first session of the new legislative body.

-National Assembly will, at its first session slated to take place from July 20-30, decide on the organization and high-ranking personnel of the state apparatus, including election of the Chairperson and Vice Chairpersons of the National Assembly and members of the National Assembly Standing Committee; Chairperson of the Ethnic Council and chairpersons of Committees of the National Assembly; Secretary General of the National Assembly; President, Vice President, Prime Minister, Chief Justice of the Supreme People’s Court, Procurator General of the Supreme People’s Procuracy, and State Auditor General.
+The 14th National Assembly will, at its first session slated to take place from July 20-30, decide on the organization and high-ranking personnel of the state apparatus, including election of the Chairperson and Vice Chairpersons of the National Assembly and members of the National Assembly Standing Committee; Chairperson of the Ethnic Council and chairpersons of Committees of the National Assembly; Secretary General of the National Assembly; President, Vice President, Prime Minister, Chief Justice of the Supreme People’s Court, Procurator General of the Supreme People’s Procuracy, and State Auditor General.